-Medical Ultrasonic Cleaning Recommendations for Maximizing the Efficacy: items being cleaned must be fully immersed, hinged instruments must remain open during treatment, only use cleaning trays that do not obstruct the ultrasonic cleaning process or add mass, large surface bulky items such as kidney shaped bowls must be positioned not to create anechoic (shadow) zones that will block the efficacy of ultrasonic transducer waveform position such items vertically or put them on top of the other items, always sort instruments by similar metals to prevent corrosion, do not overload the ultrasonic cleaning tank with excessive mass as this will reduce the efficacy of cleaning, the soil being removed from devices being cleaned adds to the mass within the tank and decreases the efficacy of the ultrasonic cleaner.
-Review the level of soil and renew the ultrasonic bath as needed, ALWAYS follow ultrasonic cleaning with separate rinse treatments.
+Medical instruments being cleaned must be fully immersed.
+Hinged instruments must remain open during the cleaning treatments.
+Use cleaning trays that do not obstruct the ultrasonic cleaning process.
+Sort and separate instruments by similar metals to prevent corrosion.
+Review the level of soil and renew the ultrasonic bath as needed.
+Follow each ultrasonic cleaning with instrument rinses.
 Ultrasonic cleaning will fragment and loosen soil but will not necessarily remove the soil from the surface of the surgical instruments being cleaned.

 Recommendations for detergents used for medical ultrasonic cleaning: a non-foaming detergent must used, the labeling of the detergent should recommend the use of the product for ultrasonic cleaning surgical instruments, always use enzymatic enzyme detergents carrying the 4 enzymes needed for surgical instruments soiled with proteinaceous bioburden (protein, fats, starch, carbohydrates), use detergents with 'surfactant' cleaning agents for removing stains and hard water mineral deposits, use the treatment cleaning time recommended by the medical device and detergent manufacturers, always cover the ultrasonic cleaner when is use to avoid inhaling the aerosols of cleaning concentrates containing enzyme detergents due to the risk of anaphylactic reactions.